-Nick Mancall-Bitel is an editor at Eater primarily covering travel and global cuisines.
-He oversees Eater's international maps program and several annual travel packages.
-He previously covered cocktail and bar culture at Thrillist for two years, and his freelance writing on food, drink, and culture has been featured in the LA Times, Bon Appetit, Food & Wine, the BBC, and others.
+Nick Mancall-Bitel is an editor at Eater overseeing travel coverage.
+He manages Eater's international maps program, travel packages (including the annual Where to Eat guide), and columns and reports on global cuisines.
+He previously covered cocktail and bar culture at Thrillist, and his freelance writing on food, drink, and culture has been featured in the LA Times, Bon Appetit, Food & Wine, the BBC, and others.
 He has also appeared on programs for WNYC and iHeartRadio.

 Filed under: